marcusvieira88/cap-theorem/README.md

 # Maintainability

-The majority cost of the system is not in the initial development but in the maintenance (fixing bugs, failures, modifying it for new use cases, technical debt, etc).
+- The majority cost of the system is not in the initial development but in the maintenance (fixing bugs, failures, modifying it for new use cases, technical debt, etc).

-Operability: Make it easy for operations team maintenance.
+- Operability: Make it easy for operations team maintenance.

-Simplicity: Make it easy for new engineers understand the system.
+- Simplicity: Make it easy for new engineers understand the system.

-Evolvability: Make it easy for engineers make system changes in the future.
+- Evolvability: Make it easy for engineers make system changes in the future.
 It is known as extensibility, modifiability and plasticity.

 # Replication

-High Availability
+- High Availability
-Disconnected operations
+- Disconnected operations
-Latency
+- Latency
-Scalability
+- Scalability

 - Single-leader replication -> all writes go to one node(the leader) send stream change data to the followers(reads can be performed from any follower)but data can be stale(old)
 - Multi-leader replication -> all writes go to one of several leader nodes, this node send stream change data to the other leaders and followers(reads can be performed from any follower)but data can be stale(old)
 - Leaderless replication -> all writes go to one of several nodes, and read from several nodes in paralles in order to detect and correct nodes with stale data.

-multi-leader leaderless replication -> weak consistency guarantees, need to use algorithms to resolve and merge write conflicts
+- Multi-leader leaderless replication -> weak consistency guarantees, need to use algorithms to resolve and merge write conflicts

-Synchronous and Asynchronous replication, it can impact in the leader fails in you need to promote a follower to lead, we need to take care of this replication lag(can not be high)
+- Synchronous and Asynchronous replication, it can impact in the leader fails in you need to promote a follower to lead, we need to take care of this replication lag(can not be high)

-Consistency-models:
+#### Consistency-models:
-Read-after-write consistency
+- Read-after-write consistency
-Monotomic reads
+- Monotomic reads
-Consistency prefix reads
+- Consistency prefix reads

 # Transaction

-Transaction isolation levels:
+### Transaction isolation levels:

-read-committed
+- Read-committed
-snapshot isolation (repeatable read) serializable
+- Snapshot isolation (repeatable read)
+- Serializable

-Race Conditions:
+### Race Conditions:

-Dirty Reads - the read commited level avoid dirty reads Dirty writes - client override data from another, almost all transaction implementations prevent it.
+- Dirty Reads - the read commited level avoid dirty reads
+- Dirty writes - client override data from another, almost all transaction implementations prevent it.
-Read skew(nonrepeatable reads) -
+- Read skew(nonrepeatable reads) -
-Lost updates - Select fro update
+- Lost updates - Select fro update
-Write skew
+- Write skew
-Phantom Reads
+- Phantom Reads

-Only Serializable isolation prevents against all race conditions.
+### Only Serializable isolation prevents against all race conditions.

 Implementing Serializable transactions:
 - Literally executing transactions in a serial order
 - Two-phase locking
 - Serializable snapshot isolation

- Synchronous Architecture
+# Synchronous Architecture

 Circuit Breaker avoid a cascade failure when one service fail (ResilientJ4, Netflix Histrix)

 # 5 Patterns Data Consistency